Chief Financial Officer

 "Economic cycles come and go, but companies thrive over time by investing in new growth opportunities, minimizing financial risks and delivering more value to customers and shareholders."

-Kurt Kuehn, UPS's Chief Financial Officer, has been on the front lines of UPS's transformation from a private U.S.-focused small package delivery company to one of the world's largest publicly-traded logistics companies with more than 397,000 employees.
+Kurt Kuehn, UPS's chief financial officer, has been on the front lines of UPS's transformation from a private U.S.-focused small package delivery company to one of the world's largest publicly-traded logistics companies with more than 397,000 employees.

 Today, he is responsible for all activities related to accounting, finance, financial planning, taxes and treasury.
 He also is the liaison to the investor, finance and analyst community.

-Kuehn is a member of the UPS Management Committee, a group of the company's most senior executives who are responsible for the day-to-day management of the company.
+Kurt is a member of the UPS Management Committee, a group of the company's most senior executives who are responsible for the day-to-day management of the company.

 Prior to his appointment as CFO in 2008, he was Senior Vice President Worldwide Sales and Marketing, leading the revamping of the sales organization to improve the customer experience around the globe.
-He was also UPS's first Vice President of Investor Relations, taking the company public in 1999 - the largest IPO in the 20th century.
+Kurt was also UPS's first Vice President of Investor Relations, taking the company public in 1999 - the largest IPO in the 20th century.
 Over the years, the company dramatically expanded internationally and absorbed more than 40 mergers and acquisitions which expanded UPS's small package delivery capability to include freight forwarding, freight transportation, specialty healthcare logistics capabilities, and supply chain management.
 Since he joined UPS as a driver in 1977, his UPS career has included leadership roles in sales and marketing, engineering, operations, and strategic cost planning.

-He also was one of the early internal supporters of UPS's sustainability program, working on the very first sustainability report in 2002.
+Kurt also was one of the early internal supporters of UPS's sustainability program, working on the very first sustainability report in 2002.
 He remains a member of the Corporate Sustainability Steering Committee.
 He is on the board of NCR.

-A native of South Bend, Ind., he attended Yale University and received a master's degree in business administration from the University of Miami.
+A native of South Bend, Ind., Kurt attended Yale University and received a master's degree in business administration from the University of Miami.
 He also is a graduate of the Advanced Management Program of the Wharton School of Business.